JsISU29/COMS-579-Project/README.md

 * Jian Sun

+# Retrieval-augmented generation (RAG)

-# Retrieval-augmented generation (RAG) is a framework to give generative models knowledge without finetuning themselves.
+Retrieval-augmented generation (RAG) is a framework to give generative models knowledge without finetuning themselves.
 In this way, an LLM can adapt to new tasks quickly with the presence of new documents.

 # Features